-Build a Modular Overhead Camera Rig›May 23, 2018 ›Brett ›GoPro, Overhead, Camera Gear, Canon, Build, YouTube
+Build a Modular Overhead Camera Rig›May 23, 2018 ›Brett ›GoPro, Overhead, Photography, Canon, DIY, YouTube

 Building My Modular Overhead Camera MountI was getting ready to do some unboxings, reviews and builds for YouTube, and I struggled to mount my camera and lights.
 So, I decided to do some research, and build myself an overhead camera rig that would work for my GoPro and my DSLR.
 I also wanted a modular design because some things I video will be small (Soldering Arduino), and other will take up a lot of room (Setting up a car track with my son).
 Here is what I ended up with.